-- has a Safeguarding & Child Protection Policy and procedures, that are consistent with LSCPB and seven statutory requirements, reviewed annually and made available publicly on the Foundations website or by other means - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the CEO and allegations against other children. - follows safer recruitment procedures that include statutory checks on staff suitability to work with young people and ensures recording of this - develops a training strategy that ensures all staff, including the CEO, receive information about the Foundations' safeguarding arrangements (including online safety) on induction and appropriate child protection training, which is regularly updated in line with any requirements of the LSCPB.
+• has procedures for dealing with allegations of abuse made against members of staff including allegations made against the CEO and allegations against other children.

+• follows safer recruitment procedures that include statutory checks on staff suitability to work with young people and ensures recording of this

+• develops a training strategy that ensures all staff, including the CEO, receive information about the Foundations' safeguarding arrangements (including online safety) on induction and appropriate child protection training, which is regularly updated in line with any requirements of the LSCPB.